Gituservaish/Credit_card_financial_analysis_using_power-BI/README.md

 ## Power BI Reports
 Power BI reports are created to visualize the insights derived from the data analysis.
 The reports include interactive visualizations such as:
-- KPIs (Key Performance Indicators) such as Revenue, Income, Interest.
+- KPIs (Key Performance Indicators) such as Revenue, Income, Interest etc.
 - Bar charts to analyze Revenue by Customer job, card type, Education level etc.

 ## Visuals